nickmonad/bips.dev/web/content/135/index.md

     before a fork can become active.
 8. The **minlockedtime** specifies a minimum grace time, an earliest time after lock-in at which the fork can become active.
-If the MTP of a block &gt;= (minlockedtime + median time of the block that locked in the fork), then the fork becomes activated.
+If the MTP of a block \>= (minlockedtime + median time of the block that locked in the fork), then the fork becomes activated.
 Both minlockedtime and minlockedblocks (see above) must be satisfied before a fork can become active.

 ### Tallying